I've been trying for a long time to get our home care and personal care products as natural as possible in order to live a more toxin-free life.

 2. Many products just didn't work

-Some of the natural products just didn’t work, and some had toxicity issues associated with them (like the crystal deodorants.
-They can have aluminum in them in the form of potassium alum, also known as potassium aluminum sulfate.
-This might act as an endocrine disruptor.
-(Source)
+Some of the natural products just didn't work, and some had toxicity issues associated with them .
+The crystal deodorants, for example, didn't work, and there is some question in some circles about the safety of their main ingredient--potassium alum, also known as potassium aluminum sulfate. (source)

 We tried a few natural products over the years, but not many.
 The crystal deodorants, and this "Easiest" Homemade Deodorant, that really is sort of ridiculous.
 My DIY version worked pretty well, but sometimes it stung.
 I actually don't remember what I was using all those years while I tried to get my husband off of his toxic pit product.
 Maybe I was just going au naturale and hoping I didn't smell too bad :).